zerostaticthemes/jekyll-serif-theme/_de/index.md

 ref: home
 ---

-# Serif - A Jekyll Business Theme.
+# Serif - A Jekyll Business Theme DE.

 Serif contains content types for a typical business website.
 The theme is fully responsive, blazing fast and artfully illustrated.